joelouthan/theologic.us/content/posts/kid-devos-luke/2020-05-28-kid-devos-luke.md

 ---

+## Westminster Larger Catechism

+Q.

-Luke 3:21–22 (CSB) When all the people were baptized, Jesus also was baptized.
+>Luke 3:21–22 (CSB) When all the people were baptized, Jesus also was baptized.
 As he was praying, heaven opened,  and the Holy Spirit descended on him in a physical appearance like a dove.
 And a voice came from heaven: “You are my beloved Son; with you I am well-pleased.”

 ```text
 How did Jesus began his ministry on earth?